Broadpeak-tv/dash.js/README.md

 This webapp enables loading either url, file or text, and performs 50 cycles of manifest parsing/decoding for each format (XML, JSON, Protobuf), and displays average processing time.

-For XML format, this benchmarking tool is testing 2 different XML parser:
+For XML format, this benchmarking tool is testing 2 different XML parsers:
-- The DOM parser and xml2json used by dash.js up to v4
+- The DOM parser and ``xml2json`` used by dash.js up to v4
-- The optimized tXml parser used since dash.js v5
+- The optimized ``tXml`` parser used since dash.js v5

 Thie webapp is avaialble at this url:
 [https://broadpeak-tv.github.io/DASH-IF-Conformance/ManifestParser-Frontend/index.html](https://broadpeak-tv.github.io/DASH-IF-Conformance/ManifestParser-Frontend/index.html)